lmfit/lmfit-py/_sources/installation.txt

 The LMFIT-py code is distribution under the following license:

   Copyright (c) 2012 Matthew Newville, The University of Chicago
+                     Till Stensitzki, Freie Universitat Berlin'

-  Permission to use and redistribute the source code or binary forms of this software and its documentation, with or without modification is hereby granted provided that the above notice of copyright, these terms of use, and the disclaimer of warranty below appear in the source code and documentation, and that none of the names of The University of Chicago or the authors appear in advertising or endorsement of works derived from this software without specific prior written permission from all parties.
+  Permission to use and redistribute the source code or binary forms of this software and its documentation, with or without modification is hereby granted provided that the above notice of copyright, these terms of use, and the disclaimer of warranty below appear in the source code and documentation, and that none of the names of above institutions or authors appear in advertising or endorsement of works derived from this software without specific prior written permission from all parties.

   THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR